Robert-J-H/SharedComputer/readme.md

 This dialog, found in NVDA's menu, under the Preferences submenu, provides the following options:

-### NumLock Settings
+### NumLock Settings<span>
 #### "Activate NumLock:"

 - Off:
   The NumLock key will be  deactivated automatically.
   This is the NVDA-friendly setting and the default for desktop computers.
 - On:
   The NumLock key will be activated automatically.
   The recommended setting if you type a lot of numbers or your keyboard layout is generally "Laptop".